Kitware/VTK-m/CONTRIBUTING.md

 sufficient for most issues, some issues can only be resolved by rewriting the history of the topic.

-If a reviewer has asked explicitly for certain commits to be rewritten, you will need to revise the commits and force push it back to GitLab for another review.
-To revise a topic for another review as follows:

-1. Checkout the topic if it is not your current branch:
+### Starting Revisions ###

+Regardless of what revisions need to be made, you first must make sure that your topic is the current branch.
+To make your topic branch current:

     $ git checkout my-topic

-2. To revise the `3`rd commit back on the topic:
+(As always, you can get the current branch with the `git status` command.)

+A common need for revisions is to update your topic branch to the latest version of VTK-m.
+Even if you a revising your topic branch for some other reason, also updating to the latest master is usually not a bad idea.
+To update to the latest commit in master, you need to make sure that the latest commit is in your local repository.
+To do that run

+    $ git pull-master

+### Make Local Revisions ###

+The easiest way to make changes to the commits on your topic branch is to rebase it to the master branch:

-        $ git rebase -i HEAD~3
+    $ git rebase -i master

-    (Substitute the correct number of commits back, as low as `1`.)
-Follow Git's interactive instructions.
+When you run this command, git will open your text editor with a list of all the commits that will be changed.
+The first word of each lines indicates a command for that commit.
+By default, all commits are `pick`ed, which means that they will be simply passed without change.

+If you need to revise the commit message of one of the commits, then replace `pick` with `reword` (or just `r`).
+When the rebase starts, a new editor will be provided to let you change the commit message.

+If you need to make changes to files within a commit, then replace `pick` with `edit` (or just `e`).
+When the rebase gets to this commit, it will pause to let you make changes to the files.

+If you need to merge commits together, use the `squash` (or `s`) command.
+The rebase will give you a change to edit the commit message of the merged commit.

+Once you exit your editor, the rebase will begin.
+If you have requested to edit any commits or if git detects a conflict while applying a commit, it will stop running so that you can make changes.
+Make the changes you need, use `git add` to stage those changes, and then use

+    $ git rebase --continue

+to have git continue the rebase process.
+You can always run `git status` to get help about what to do next.

+### Push to GitLab ###

-3. Push commits in your topic branch to your fork in GitLab:
+To push commits in your topic branch to your fork in GitLab:

     $ git gitlab-push -f

-    Notes:
-      * You need to add `-f` or `--force` to overwrite the destination as you are revising a previously pushed topic and have rewritten the topic history.
+Note: You need have the `-f` or `--force` to overwrite the destination as you are revising a previously pushed topic and have rewritten the topic history.

 ## Merge a Topic ##